-Students must successfully complete 67% of the cumulative credits or clock hours attempted.
-Credits and clock hours are considered successfully completed when the student earns a grade of A, B, or C in all program courses except Vocational Nursing.
-Vocational Nursing program require that the student earns a grade of A or B grade to successfully complete a course.
-A student is required to successfully complete all required program credits to graduate.
+Students must successfully complete 67% of the cumulative credits hours attempted.
+Credits hours are considered successfully completed when the student earns a grade of A, B, or C. A student is required to successfully complete all required program credits to graduate.